 i.
 A quorum, consisting of at least two (2) management members and two (2) CCPOA members of the voting commissioners, is required to conduct a meeting.

-ii.
+i.
 The CPOST shall meet bi-monthly or more often, as deemed necessary.

-A. The date, time, and location of the meeting will be announced at least 30 days in advance.
+A. The date, time, and location of the meeting will be announced at least 30 calendar days in advance.

 i.
 CPOST Commissioners

-A. An electronic announcement will be sent 30 days in advance to the CPOST commissioners with the date, time, and location(s) for the next meeting.
+A. An electronic announcement will be sent 30 calendar days in advance to the CPOST commissioners with the date, time, and location(s) for the next meeting.